IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 Kuberenetes needs operators for stateful deployments.
 This is because we can automate manual tasks such as setting configuration flags, and changing runtime configuration that is needed for many stateful applications.
 Read more about why Kubernetes needs operators in this [blog](https://kublr.com/blog/understanding-kubernetes-operators/).

+## Operator Code - the Controller and the API
+Now, let's start exploring the heart of the operator - the controller code.
+But before we do that we must understand custom resources, and custom resource definitions, since that is what we will use to create our operator.